Gaze Authentication: Factors Influencing Authentication Performance: METHODOLOGY

 \subsection{Dataset}

 We have used the internal GazePro dataset of gaze signals \cite{lohr2024baseline}.
-We had access to gaze data from 8,849 people on the version-3 hardware revision using the latest gaze estimation model--- a significantly larger participant pool than previous datasets in this domain \cite{gazebase,gazebasevr,makowski2020biometric}--- allowing for more comprehensive evaluation.
+We had access to gaze data from 8,849 people (out of a total of 9,202) on the version-3 hardware revision using the latest gaze estimation model.
 The data was collected at 72~Hz with ET signal quality similar to Meta Quest Pro \cite{wei2023preliminary,mqp} The appearance-based gaze estimation method used for the device that captured the data was similar to Meta's Project Aria \cite{aria} Eye Tracking approach\footnote{\href{https://github.com/facebookresearch/projectaria_eyetracking}{https://github.com/facebookresearch/projectaria\_eyetracking}}.

+GazePro includes 9,202 participants: 3,673 identified as male, 5,376 as female, and 153 as neither.
+Participants' ages ranged from 13 to 88 years, with a median age of 33.
+All individuals had normal or corrected-to-normal vision, with 3,223 wearing glasses or contact lenses and 5979 wearing no corrective lenses.
+A total of 2,032 participants were reported to be wearing some form of eye makeup, including eyelash extensions, heavy eyeshadow, and/or mascara.
+In terms of eye color, 5,614 participants had brown eyes, followed by 1,759 with blue, 1,113 with hazel, 701 with green, 13 with amber, and 2 with violet eyes.

 Participants were not required to use a chin rest while data were being collected.
 Each person performed up to 8 eye-tracking tasks, two of which were used to fit calibration parameters for estimating the visual axis.
 By ``visual axis'', we mean gaze directions that were estimated by Quest Pro gaze model and additionally had a user-specific calibration applied.
 By ``optical axis'', we mean gaze directions that have not undergone calibration — that is, the original estimation of gaze comes from an appearance-driven gaze estimation pipeline.